-This will open the Assign RealTracks to Tracks dialog (RealTracks Picker), where you can select different instruments to play the riffs.
+This will open the RealTracks Picker dialog (RealTracks Picker), where you can select different instruments to play the riffs.
 RealBand can automatically generate RealCharts after you have chosen multiple riffs, if the Also Generate RealCharts was enabled in the track's right-click menu.